 The X6 platform benefits from all those well-engineered chassis that went before it.
-And while it sits higher than a 3 Series or 5 Series sedan, a rigid body structure, all-independent suspension and xDrive all-wheel drive effectively mask its oh-so-obvious mass.
-In point of fact, you'll probably not take note of the X6's basic inefficiency until you stop for gasoline, where its most efficient variant – the ActiveHybrid – won't achieve 20 miles per gallon.
-The V8 versions are thirsty, but you have the benefit of more urgency.
+And while it sits higher than a 3 Series or 5 Series sedan, a rigid body structure, all-independent suspension and xDrive AWD effectively mask its oh-so-obvious mass.
+In point of fact, you'll probably not take note of the 2013 X6's basic inefficiency until you stop for gasoline, where even the most efficient variant – xDrive35i – squeezes out a rather pathetic 23-mpg highway rating.
+The V8 versions are even thirstier, but at least you have the benefit of more urgency, too.
 Drink up!

-As noted earlier, the BMW X6 shares its basic platform with the X5.
-What BMW regards as its more "sexy" sheet metal doesn't, however, come cheap, adding some $10,000 above the cost of a base X5 to become the base X6.
+As noted earlier, the 2013 BMW X6 shares its basic platform with the X5.
+What BMW regards as its more "sexy" sheetmetal doesn't, however, come cheap, adding some $10,000 above the cost of a base X5 to become the base X6.
 You'll invest just over $60,000 for the xDrive35i.
-Opt for the V8-equipped xDrive50i and you'll spend upward of $70,000, and the ActiveHybrid X6 begins at $90,000.
-That $90K figure is, coincidentally, also where the X6 M begins, and can quickly accelerate – literally and figuratively – into six figures.
-Go figure...
+Opt for the V8-equipped xDrive50i and you'll spend upward of $70,000 while the X6 M begins just north of $90,000, and can quickly accelerate – literally and figuratively – into six figures.
 Of course, BMW typically enjoys best-in-class resale.
 And check Kelley Blue Book's Fair Purchase Option for an idea of what consumers are paying for the same car in your area.

-Those with a need for all-season mobility can revel in the addition of xDrive all-wheel drive to all variants of the X6 architecture.
-With its ability to transfer engine torque the system optimizes control in virtually any road condition.
+Those with a need for all-season mobility can revel in the addition of xDrive AWD to all variants of the 2013 BMW X6 architecture.
+With its ability to transfer engine torque, the system optimizes control in virtually any road condition.
 Add to that BMW's attention to on-road dynamics and an extremely rigid body shell, and you have the makings of a 4- to 5-passenger GT.
-The addition of an 8-speed automatic in 2011 aids in both responsive acceleration and efficient cruising; it is standard on both xDrive35i and xDrive50i.
+An 8-speed automatic delivers responsive acceleration and efficient cruising; it is standard on both xDrive35i and xDrive50i.

-If selecting an SUV (or SAV), the vehicle's additional weight should at least be offset by some all-season capability.
-And few all-wheel-drive systems are more capable than BMW's xDrive all-wheel drive.
-Despite the additional hardware, the X6 – in most versions – still enjoys an almost ideal 50:50 weight distribution.
+Few all-wheel-drive systems are more capable than BMW's xDrive AWD.
+Despite the additional hardware, the 2013 BMW X6 enjoys an almost-ideal 50:50 weight distribution.
 Even in the Sunbelt, the very occasional rain or snow will only reinforce your purchase decision.

 Under the Hood

-In its entry-level xDrive35i form, the 2012 X6 benefits from the delightful strains of BMW's turbocharged (300 horsepower/300 lb-ft of torque) in-line-6.
+In its entry-level xDrive35i form, the 2013 X6 benefits from the delightful strains of BMW's turbocharged (300 horsepower/300 lb-ft of torque) inline-6.
 And despite wonderful performance numbers – a 0-60 time of just over six seconds and an electronically limited top end of 130 – the 5,000 pounds of the X6 will be felt with a full passenger and cargo load.
 Opt for the xDrive50i and you'll enjoy some 100 more horses and an extra 150 lb-ft of torque, which is probably the sweet spot in the X6 lineup.
-Both the ActiveHybrid and X6 M offer more go, but they also both start north of $90,000.
-The xDrive35i and xDrive50i are connected to 8-speed automatic transmissions, the hybrid receives a 7-speed automatic and the "M" makes do with six.
+The X6 M offers more go, but starts north of $90,000.
+The xDrive35i and xDrive50i are connected to 8-speed automatic transmissions, while the "M" makes do with six.
 But at 150 mph, who's counting?

 300 horsepower @ 5,800 rpm